Student Placement Services - Bedford

 Shadowing & Internship Questions

-Q: What is the difference between shadowing and an internship?
+Q: What is the difference between shadowing and clinical placement?

 A: Shadowing is a strictly “observation only” experience that lasts for a period of 24 hours or less.
-An internship is the experience given to an individual seeking to complete educational program requirements who desires a “limited hands-on” or “project related” experience in one department for a period of more than 24 hours.
+A clinical placement is the experience given to an individual seeking to complete educational program requirements who desires a hands-on experience in one department for a period of more than 24 hours.

-*Only students who are fulfilling educational program requirements will be considered for internships.
+*Only students who are fulfilling educational program requirements will be considered for clinical placement.

-Q: What departments can I choose from to shadow or complete my internship?
+Q: What departments can I choose from to shadow?

-A: Many different areas of the hospital are available to students who would like to shadow or complete an internship.
-For a specific list of areas, please refer to the Shadower/Observer Application.
+A: Many different areas of the hospital are available to students who would like to shadow.
+For a specific list of areas, please reach out to the Student Placement Services at bdfstudentplacement@iuhealth.org.

-Q: What if I want to shadow or intern with a physician?
+Q: What if I want to shadow a physician?

 Q: How long does it take to process my student placement application?